Discordante/food-api-rest/README.md

   - PostgreSQL is a popular choice for handling structured data in applications and offers features like ACID compliance and extensibility.

 These technologies, when combined, provide a solid foundation for building efficient, maintainable, and feature-rich applications.

+## API Documentation

+For a detailed description of the API, including routes, parameters, and expected responses, please visit my [API documentation](https://api-food.dcbravo.com/api/v1/docs).

+This documentation is designed to be easy to navigate, helping you to quickly and effectively integrate with our API.

 ## Installation